<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Lose interest in hobbies</li>

-<li>Spend extended time alone</li>
+<li>Spend long stretches alone</li>

 </ul>

-<p><br>Companion care restores engagement and interaction.</p>
+<p>Companion care restores engagement and interaction.</p>

 <h3 class="wp-block-heading"><strong>Family Caregiver Burnout</strong></h3>